1995 PPG Indy Car World Series: Mid-Ohio

 After the restart rookie point leader Christian Fittipaldi jumped out in his pit stall with a fire in the back.
 2nd placed de Ferran dropped out with engine failure, meaning that the top three rookies were all out of the race.
 Final stops began on Lap 54 when Robby Gordon brought the Walker Racing #5 car in.
 The air gun for the right front tire changer failed, adding nearly 30 seconds to the pit stop time.
 Robby expressed his displeasure over the radio to Derrick Walker, lamenting that their race had been thrown away.
-Leader Michael Andretti pitted with 24 laps to go, not did not lead again until Vileneuve, Paul Tracy, and Unser made their pit stops.
+Leader Michael Andretti pitted with 24 laps to go, and did not lead again until Vileneuve, Paul Tracy, and Unser made their pit stops.
 Unser stretched his fuel to Lap 70; 14 laps to go.
 Typical of Roger Penske's strategic thinking, this pit sequence moved Unser up to second, behind Andretti and ahead of Andretti's teammate Tracy.
 Andretti's lead was unassailable with 4 laps to go, but he slowed with a broken header and could only sit forlornly in Turn 6, pondering what might have been.
 Despite the unusual pit strategy, Al Unser Jr. captured the win over Tracy, Villeneuve, Adrian Fernandez, and Bryan Herta.